State Regulations in Washington DC

-When you are getting ready to buy a car, be it new or used, it might seem like there are more questions than answers.
+When you are getting ready to buy or sell a car, be it new or used, it might seem like there are more questions than answers.
 If you take the time to do your research and base your decisions on facts rather than impulse, then you should be in good shape to find the right car for you.

-You can look up the value of a used car on the Kelley Blue Book website for free.
+You can look up the value of a used car on the Kelley Blue Book website.
 The site also offers a payment calculator and information on financing and insurance.

 Be sure to keep this receipt for your records.
-You will be held responsible for any further infractions that involve those tags if you do not surrender them to the DMV and retain the proof that you have relinquished them.
+You will be held responsible for any further infractions that involve those tags if you do not surrender them to the Washington, D.C.
+DMV and retain the proof that you have relinquished them.

 Paperwork Required for a Sale